 Moving to a new country can be daunting, but your banking doesn't have to be!
-Wise offers a multi-currency account for international people (and its up to 7x cheaper than the banks!)
+Wise offers a Multi-currency Account which you can set up to send, spend and receive EUR before landing in Ireland.

 Ireland is one of the closest European countries to the US and Canada.
 It’s also a fantastic launching point for exploring the rest of Europe — the UK is less than an hour away, Barcelona is only a two hour flight and Rome is only three hours.
 For world travelers, there’s hardly a better home base anywhere than Ireland.

-Ireland has some pretty strict gun laws — it’s illegal to own a firearm unless you live on a farm, and even then, the gun you buy has to be “farm appropriate.”
+Ireland has some pretty strict gun laws — and with around 7 civilian firearms per 100 people, a very low rate of gun ownership compared to many countries.
 This means that rates of gun violence are nearly nonexistent and rates of violent crime overall are low in Ireland.
-It’s overall a pretty safe place to call home, compared to many other countries.
+It’s a pretty safe place to call home.

 Residents of Ireland can be dual citizens with another nation, as long as that nation also recognizes the ability to hold a dual citizenship.
 That means becoming an Irish citizen doesn’t necessarily mean you have to give up your rights in your home country.

-In Ireland, even non-residents can open bank accounts.
-All you’ll need to open an account is a valid form of photo ID (like your passport) and proof of your address, even if your address is in a different country.
-Some banks are a little more stringent with non-residents and require two forms of proof of address, or a financial history from your home country.
+In Ireland, even non-residents can open bank accounts with a valid form of photo ID (like your passport) and a proof of address.
 Unfortunately, bank accounts in Ireland can rarely be opened online, so you’ll have to wait until you’re actually in the country to take care of this chore.

-There are some important things that you may need to pay for before you arrive, such as paying a deposit for a flat.
-In this case, Wise's multi-currency account may be the right choice for you.
-You can send, receive and manage your money internationally, without crazy fees or exchange rates.
+There are some important things that you may need to pay for before you arrive, such as paying a deposit for an apartment.
+In this case, an international account, such as Wise, might be a good option.

 In Ireland’s larger cities, like Dublin, public transportation is generally pretty fast and reliable, though there are delays sometimes in the larger systems.
 Outside the cities, there are buses and trains that will take you just about anywhere, and for the places they don’t go, rental cars are cheap.